hackandbeers-workshop/backend-object-oriented-programming/README.md

 backend-object-oriented-programming
 ===================================

-The object oriented programming excercises
+The object oriented programming excercises for the hack and beers workshop